 Segregated (or seg) funds are an investment product sold by life insurance companies.
 They are individual insurance contracts that invest in one or more underlying assets, such as a mutual fund or ETFs.

 Unlike mutual funds, segregated funds provide a guarantee to protect all or part of the money you invest (75% to 100%).
 Even if the underlying fund loses money, you are guaranteed to get back some or all of your principal investment.
 But you have to hold your investment for a certain length of time (usually 10-15 years) to benefit from the guarantee.
 And you pay an additional fee for this insurance protection.
 1

 The Most Important Distinctions About Segregated Funds

 - Uninsurable Individuals: Some individuals for various reasons are not able to qualify for life insurance.
-This doesn’t mean they don’t have the need for some of the advantages of life insurance.
+This doesn’t mean they don’t need for some of the advantages of life insurance.
 This could be to bypass probate, privacy or designate a specific beneficiary.
 Just because someone puts something in their will doesn’t necessarily mean it will make it into that person’s possession.
-If capital gains are owed then in many cases a property may need to be sold to pay the taxes.
+If capital gains are owed then in many cases, a property may need to be sold to pay the taxes.
 Depending upon the clarity of one’s will, assuming they have a will, possessions can stay in probate for months or even years!
-A segregated fund has a designated beneficiary therefore bypasses probate and gets into the designated beneficiary within weeks.
+A segregated fund has a designated beneficiary; therefore, bypasses probate and gets into the designated beneficiary within weeks.

-- Creditor Protection for Business Owners: many business owners put surplus capital into equities or other investment vehicles but many are unaware if a business or its owners get sued, these investments are assets of the company.
+- Creditor Protection for Business Owners: many business owners put surplus capital into equities or other investment vehicles, but many are unaware of a business, or its owners get sued, these investments are assets of the company.
 Putting these passive investments into a segregated fund, because they have a designated beneficiary, are safeguarded from creditors **